+The \textit{MAA3 (Pooling Variant)} model outperformed all others overall, particularly in the audio modality, with an ROC–AUC score of 0.92.
+This suggests that pooling effectively reduced noise and enhanced multi-modal feature integration.
+The mono-modal audio model (\textit{MAud}) performed nearly as well as \textit{MAA3}, indicating that although multi-modal integration can be beneficial, it remains essential to address the challenge of similar representations between damage and non-damage samples.
+The poor performance of \textit{MAA1} highlights the limitations of simple fusion strategies, where concatenation alone fails to capture complex inter-modal relationships.

+The underperformance of \textit{MBotF} illustrates that more complex architectures, such as those employing attention mechanisms, do not necessarily yield superior results and may introduce additional difficulties in model alignment and representation learning.
+Our analysis revealed that audio features benefited more from multi-modal fusion than acceleration data, suggesting modality-specific differences in how cross-modal information can be exploited effectively.
+These findings will guide future work towards developing more robust fusion architectures.

+Figure \ref{FIG:roc_auc1} shows the best-performing model based on AUC scores.
+Using the maximum-selection strategy, the higher ROC–AUC of either acceleration or audio was taken as the representative score.
+Figure \ref{FIG:multi_modal} provides an overview of the number of trainable parameters and layers across the different multi-modal architectures.
+Each operation, including convolution, batch normalisation, and max-pooling, is implemented as a separate layer.
+Due to the autoencoder-based design, redundancy naturally occurs in the decoder during input reconstruction.
+Overall, the diagram illustrates that the pooling-based architecture achieves an effective balance between complexity and efficiency, which explains its superior performance compared to deeper or more parameter-heavy models.

-Table \ref{tbl:misclassification_summary} presents the false positive (FP) counts for various event categories in the test set using MAA3.
+Table \ref{tbl:misclassification_summary} presents the false-positive (FP) counts for various event categories in the test set using MAA3.
 False positives occur when the model incorrectly classifies benign or normal events as damage.
-Understanding which events cause frequent FPs can help diagnose model limitations.
-Notably, events such as “Door Close,” “Pothole,” and “Speed Bump” show higher FP rates.
-This is likely because these events produce signal patterns—such as sudden accelerations or vibrations—that closely resemble those caused by actual damage.
-For example, the acceleration spikes generated when a door closes can mimic impact signatures, leading the model to confuse them with damage events.
+Analysing which events yield frequent FPs helps identify model limitations.
+Notably, events such as \textit{Door Close}, \textit{Pothole}, and \textit{Speed Bump} show higher FP rates.
+This is likely because these events generate signal patterns, sudden accelerations or vibrations that closely resemble those of actual damage.
+For instance, acceleration spikes produced when a door closes can mimic impact signatures, causing the model to confuse them with damage events.
 Such signal similarities highlight the challenge of distinguishing subtle nuances between non-damage but abrupt vehicle motions and true damage occurrences.
-These insights suggest that future work should focus on improving the model’s ability to discriminate between these confounding events.
+These insights suggest that future research should focus on improving the model’s ability to discriminate between these confounding events.